deesk13/19AI307_JAVA/Module-04/DAY-2/README.MD

  ```
 /*
 Program to implement a Inheritance using Java
-Developed by: Priyanka A
+Developed by: DEVADHARSHINI
-RegisterNumber: 212222230113
+RegisterNumber: 212223240026
 */
 ```